QUAKER WOOD MANAGEMENT PLAN

 2.1 Existing trees – all existing trees including those in the boundary hedges are to be retained.
 Pruning will only be carried out when considered essential for safety or for the health of the tree.

-- The pond–. to be maintained so that it is attractive to wildlife, is visually attractive and to control water level of a suitable quality.
+2.3 The pond – to be maintained so that it is attractive to wildlife, is visually attractive and to control water level of a suitable quality.

-- Long term grassland – Footpaths will continue to be mown seasonally in the long term.
-Land designated for permanent grassland – a policy will be developed for enhancement of wildflowers and other species.
+2.5 Long term grassland – Footpaths will continue to be mown seasonally in the long term.
+Land designated for permanent grassland will be managed for enhancement of wildflowers and other species.

 When we work with children, their welfare and safety is paramount at all times.
 This policy is designed to enable children to enjoy activities with our group within a safe environment.